Terms of engagement

-(e) We will from time to time send you information, such as client newsletters, updates and other material that may be relevant to you.
+(e) We will from time to time send you information, such as client newsletters, updates, function invites, information about our services, and other material that we consider may be relevant to you.
 These may be sent in electronic form to the e-mail address provided by you.
 Unless you tell us otherwise, we will assume you agree to receive this information.
 If you do not wish to receive this information, or would prefer that the information be posted to you, please let us know.

 4. Our Fees

 (a) Unless we have provided you with a fixed fee quote in writing, our fees will be calculated in accordance with the guidelines laid down by the New Zealand Law Society and will take into account several factors including: